CuratoOpenSource/Mock-N-stub/README.md

 [Here's](https://github.com/mennolovink/Mock-N-stub/tree/develop/MockNStub/Classes/Extensions/ProvidingDefaultStubValue) an overview of all types that currently conform to `ProvidingDefaultStubValue `

+## Defining function ID's

+A way of reducing errors caused by typo's is by having your Mocks and Stubs conform to `DefiningFunctionID`

+Conforming to `DefiningFunctionID` is done as follows:

+	extension UITableViewStub : DefiningFunctionID {
+	    typealias FunctionID = FuncID

+	    enum FuncID: String {
+	        case numberOfRows
+	        case cellForRowAt
+	    }
+	}

+_Note: the example above is done for a stub but is done just the same for mocks_

+Conforming to `DefiningFunctionID` will unlock the following range of mock and stub methods:

+    didCallFunction(withID: FuncID.numberOfRows)
+    mock.expect(callToFunctionWithID: FuncID.numberOfRows)

 ## There's more to come..

 ### Planned features

 Can be viewed in the [roadmap](https://github.com/mennolovink/Mock-N-stub/issues?q=is%3Aissue+is%3Aopen+label%3Aroadmap).

 ### Anything missing?

 Create a [feature request](https://github.com/mennolovink/Mock-N-stub/issues/new) and it will likely be picked up.